 After project rollout, human effort used in regularly replacing batteries can be significant and the human resource cost of doing so can dwarf the actual cost of the beacons.
 Hence, unless it’s a temporary scenario it’s best to specify beacons with as large a battery capacity as possible.
 Beacons with smaller capacity batteries are only suitable for short trials, temporary events or use during development.

 While BeaconZone stocks a very large range of beacons, we purposely haven’t stocked any beacons with batteries smaller than CR2032 because the battery life of CR2025 and CR2016 beacons is usually too short.
-One exception is the iB003M that requires a CR2016 in order to be slim but you can set it to motion triggered to save battery power.
-All our other beacons use either CR2032, CR2450, CR2477 or AA batteries.
+All our beacons use either CR2032, CR2450, CR2477 or AA batteries.

-How long a battery lasts depends not just on the battery capacity but also the transmitted power, advertising interval, beacon processor chip type and whether the beacon has timed transmission.
+How long a battery lasts depends not just on the battery capacity but also the transmitted power, advertising interval and beacon processor chip type.
 This article only considers the battery itself.

 Here are the main battery sizes and their typical mAh rating: